 We actually did not explore Tbilisi in one day only, as we were there three days.
 But because it was super-hot during our stay (40°C), we were out of the room only in the early morning and evening.
-That is why we can say we had one whole day in Tbilisi and its tourist attractions.
+That is why we can say we had just one day in Tbilisi and its tourist attractions.

 What to see in Tbilisi in one day

 You will notice this 20 meters high statue from afar.
 It represents Mother Georgia, welcoming travellers in Tbilisi – she hold a bowl of wine in one hand as a welcome sign, but just in case, she has a sword in the other one too, so ypu should visit Georgia with honest intentions. 🙂

 Not far away from the Mother Georgia is also the Nari Khala city fortress, which once was a Persian fort.
 Today’s look is from 16-17th century.